netguycode/wp-p3-profiler/readme.txt

 5. The query timeline gives you the number of database queries for every page during the profile.
 Find out which pages generate the most database queries.
 6. Keep a history of your performance scans, compare your current performance with your previous performance.
 7. Full in-app help documentation
+8. Send a summary of your performance profile via e-mail.
+If you want to show your developer, site admin, hosting support, or a plugin developer what's going on with your site, this is good way to start the conversation.

 == Installation ==
 Extract the zip file and just drop the contents in the wp-content/plugins/